 When I finished high school my parents were set on me going straight to university and getting a degree.
 They thought that if I had a year off I wouldn’t go back.
 While they had good intentions, a gap year before university truly was what I needed to find myself, my passions and a career that suited me.

 This blog focuses on the benefits of taking a gap year before university.
 I suggest doing a working holiday on your gap year, but you can do anything you want!
-You may also like my blog on why you should take a gap year which lists many other benefits (not related to university).
+You may also like my blog on the benefits of travelling overseas for a gap year.

 Benefits of taking a gap year before university